suhaschandra/timecourse/README.md

 Parameters
 1. **rsq**: cutoff value from 0 - 1 for the R-squared of the regression model; higher rsq equates to a less populated list
 2. **vars**: indicates how to group variables to show results
- * a. *"groups"*: generates one list of significant genes for each group; the first group will be treated as the reference group and compared to a zero change profile; the remaining groups will be compared to the reference group
+ * *"groups"*: generates one list of significant genes for each group; the first group will be treated as the reference group and compared to a zero change profile; the remaining groups will be compared to the reference group
- * b. *"all"*: generates one list of significant genes for the entire experiment
+ * *"all"*: generates one list of significant genes for the entire experiment
- * c. *"each"*: generates one list of significant genes for each variable in the regression model
+ * *"each"*: generates one list of significant genes for each variable in the regression model

 ## Step 6: Exporting Lists of Significant Genes
 ```